robtweed/qewd/docker-server-iris-ce-aws/README.md

         svn export https://github.com/robtweed/qewd/trunk/docker-server-iris-ce-aws /opt/ISC/qewd-install

+# Stop the IRIS Docker Container

+        cd /opt/ISC
+        sudo docker-compose stop

+# Update the IRIS Container Docker Compose Configuration

+        cd /opt/ISC/qewd-install
+        source update_container.sh

+This replaces the IRIS Container's *docker-compose.yml* file with a new version that:

+- exposes port 8080 for the QEWD Web Server interface
+- changes the Container's name to qewd-iris

+# Restart the IRIS Docker Container

+Now restart the IRIS container to use the new configuration

+        cd /opt/ISC
+        sudo docker-compose up -d

 # Run the QEWD Installer / Configurator Script

+The next steps need to be done within the IRIS Container, so you need to shell into it.
+Note that you need to be working as the *root* user:

+        sudo docker exec --user="root" -it qewd-iris bash

+You should now be in the IRIS Container's shell.
+Now set up the correct run-time environment for running QEWD:

-        cd /opt/ISC/qewd-install
+        cd /ISC/qewd-install
         source enable_qewd.sh

-## Restart the Community Edition Docker Container

-        sudo docker-compose stop
-        sudo docker-compose up

-You'll find that the IRIS container is now named qewd-iris

-You can now build and run QEWD Applications
+The script takes a few minutes to run, but once it completes, you can begin to build and run QEWD Applications

+You can now exit the Container's shell by typing:

+        exit

 # Create a QEWD-Up Application

-We'll just use a simple demo application that I've created for you to test:
+We'll just use a simple demo application that I've created for you to test.

-        cd ~
+In the host system (ie **NOT** in the Container's shell), type:

         svn export https://github.com/robtweed/qewd/trunk/up/examples/iris-ce-aws/simple /opt/ISC/qewd-example

 You'll now see a directory named */opt/ISC/qewd-example* that contains a very simple